 The silence is starting to eat away at me, so I crack and begin to ramble.

-My head turns in his direction, expecting to see him embarrassed and facing away from me and I'm shocked to see he's staring right at me.
-His eyes are black and burning and he looks as if he might be shaking a little.
+My head turns in his direction, expecting to see him embarrassed and facing away from me.
+I'm shocked to see he's staring right at me.
+His eyes are black and burning.
+He looks as if he might be shaking a little.
 I open my mouth to ask him if he's okay when it happens.

-He surges forward, wrapping my face in his hands as he devours my mouth.
-His tongue is tracing the seam of my lips and I'm half-convinced I'm asleep, so I open my mouth and then he's in my mouth and I'm in his, his hands twisting my head to and fro as if he's trying to bury himself in me.
-My eyes snap open as he pulls away to look at my face, his forehead pressed against mine, our breathing erratic and harsh, his eyes burning into mine.
+He surges forward, his lips landing on mine with a force I can't believe.
+He's wrapping my face in his hands as he devours my mouth.
+His tongue is tracing the seam of my lips and I'm half-convinced I'm asleep, so I open my mouth.
+Then he's in my mouth and I'm in his.
+His hands are twisting my head to and fro, trying to get as close to me as possible - as if he's trying to bury himself in me.
+He pulls away and my eyes snap open.
+He rests his forehead against mine, our breathing erratic and harsh, his eyes burning into mine.

 "Guess it's just one stop then."